-Advantages of Starting a Business in Japan
+Advantages of Opening a Company in Japan

 • Access to a sophisticated market and consumers with high purchasing power.